tkidman/shifty/readme.md

 * Shifty tries to distribute AAL shifts evenly by increasing the score for each AAL shift worked.

 ## TODO:
- * no warnings for backup shifts
+ * no warnings for backup shifts?
+Maybe we should keep the warnings ...
- * show more info when no-one found (no one working, people on leave/neg)
  * shifty legacy - parse input by column names instead of indexes.
  * shifty generified - allow configuration of shift types & percentages
  * shifty UI - create a UI for managing staff/shifts/negs/leave